 This scam requires no research and works by playing on the victim's emotions.
-A scammer will call and say, "Hi Grandma (or Grandpa), do you know who this is?"
-Once the victim guesses based on which of their grandchildren have a similar voice to the caller, the scammer asks for money.
+A scammer will call and say, "Hi, Grandma (or Grandpa), do you know who this is?"
+Once the victim guesses based on which of their grandchildren has a similar voice to the caller, the scammer asks for money.
 Once the victim agrees to help, the scammer asks them not to tell anyone because they are embarrassed that they got themself into financial trouble.

 Payment for these and many other scams are made via popular reloadable debit cards like Green Dot.
 The scammer will direct the victim to purchase a debit or gift card and provide the card's serial number.
 The criminal then has access to the funds.

 Being aware of the types of scams listed above is the first step.
 While watching out for those, here are some tips to further avoid scams:

 - Know that scammers pressure people to act immediately, so resist the urge to make quick and impulsive purchases over the phone.

 - Scammers also tell people to pay them in a specific way, such as a money transfer service or prepaid debit card.
 It's a big red flag when people ask to be paid in this way.
 Don't give out personal or financial information to anyone over the phone unless you called them about a specific request and verified the phone number beforehand.